mattparker/php-mockapi/README.md

                         "c": 45
                     },
                     "response": {
-                        "httpcode": 301
+                        "httpcode": 301,
                         "body": {
-                            "an array": "can be provided",
+                            "an object": "can be provided",
-                            "and": "it will do a json response" }
+                            "and": "it will send a json response" }
                     }
                 }